marcpybus/NMD_vep/README.md

 #### Motivation

- - NMD prediction is becoming more and more relevant to understand the actual molecular mechanism driving gene-disease association.
+ - NMD prediction is becoming increasingly important for understanding the actual molecular mechanism driving gene-disease association.
- - Protein truncating variants (PTVs) that escape NMD can excert their pathogenic effects through gain-of-function or dominant-negative mechanisms.
-Unfortunally, they are usually mistaken for loss-of-function variants that can lead to incorrect genetic diagnosis.
+ - Protein truncating variants (PTVs) that escape NMD can exert their pathogenic effects through gain-of-function or dominant-negative mechanisms.
+Unfortunately, they are often confused with loss-of-function variants, which can lead to incorrect genetic diagnosis.
- - After noticing the shortcomings in predicting NMD escaping of open-source variant annotators (i.e. VEP NMD plugin, SnpEff, LOFTEE) or the difficult integration of specilized software (i.e aenmd, NMDEscPredictor, NMDetective, ALoFT) into annotation pipelines, I decided to implement a VEP plugin myself that performs a NMD prediction of stop codon generating variants (i.e. stop_gained, stop_loss, some frameshift variants).
+ - After noticing the shortcomings in predicting NMD escape variants of open-source variant annotators (e.g. VEP NMD plugin, SnpEff, LOFTEE) or the difficult integration of specialised software (i. aenmd, NMDEscPredictor, NMDetective, ALoFT) into annotation pipelines, I decided to implement a simple VEP plugin myself that performs NMD prediction of stop codon generating variants (i.e. stop_gained, stop_loss, some frameshift variants).
- - In addition to applying the current canonical and noncanonical rules for NMD prediction, the plugin extracts information of the genomic context surrounding the generated stop codon, and leverages an hypothetical translation reinitiation.
+ - In addition to applying the current canonical and non-canonical rules for NMD prediction, the plugin extracts information about the genomic context surrounding the generated stop codon and leverages an hypothetical translation reinitiation.

 #### Description